Skip to main content

 This is one of the most important — and most misunderstood — areas of California insurance law.
 Understanding the relationship between 790.03 and bad faith is essential for any policyholder dealing with an insurer that is not handling their claim fairly.

-Moradi-Shalal: No Private Right of Action Under 790.03
+Moradi-Shalal and Zhang: No Private Right of Action Under §790.03

 In Moradi-Shalal v.
-Fireman's Fund Insurance Companies (1988), the California Supreme Court held that Insurance Code Section 790.03 does not create a direct private right of action.
-This means you cannot sue your insurance company solely for violating 790.03 — the statute itself does not give you standing to bring a claim in court based on that violation alone.
+Fireman's Fund Insurance Companies (1988) 46 Cal.3d 287, the California Supreme Court held that Insurance Code Section 790.03 does notcreate a direct private right of action.
+An insured cannot sue an insurer solely for violating 790.03 — the statute itself does not give the insured standing to bring a claim in court based on that violation alone.
+CDI enforces the statute through administrative proceedings.

-However — and this is critical — the conduct described in 790.03(h) is the same conduct that constitutes bad faith under the common law.
-The statute defines what unfair claims practices look like; the cause of action comes from the implied covenant of good faith and fair dealing.
+The conduct described in 790.03(h) often overlaps with the conduct that may constitute bad faith under the common law.
+The statute defines what unfair claims practices look like; the common-law cause of action comes from the implied covenant of good faith and fair dealing.
+A statutory or regulatory violation alone does not automatically equate to bad faith, and bad faith can exist even without a statutory violation.

 The practical effect of Moradi-Shalal is not that 790.03 is meaningless — far from it.
 The statute remains critically important because:

-- The conduct prohibited by 790.03(h) is the conduct that constitutes bad faith under Egan v.
+• The conduct prohibited by 790.03(h) is often the same conduct that constitutes bad faith under Egan v.
 Mutual of Omaha (1979) and Gruenberg v.
 Aetna Insurance Co.
 (1973).
-When an insurer violates 790.03(h), that violation is powerful evidence that the insurer breached the implied covenant of good faith and fair dealing.
+When an insurer violates 790.03(h), that violation may serve as powerful evidence that the insurer breached the implied covenant of good faith and fair dealing — though a statutory or regulatory violation alone does not automatically equate to bad faith, and bad faith can exist even without a statutory or regulatory violation.
+See our bad faith guide for a full discussion of this nuance.

 When to Send a 790 Letter